 rate prevalent at the date of transaction.

-Exchange differences on monetary items are recognised
+Exchange differences on monetary items are recognized

 in the statement of profit and loss in the period in which